 1. The UDM receives a Notification from the AMF or an SMSF Registration.

 2-3.
-The UDM queries the 5GS-UDR to see whether any NF (e.g. the HSS) has subscribed to notifications on UE-reachability for SMS or SMSF Registration events.
+The UDM queries the 5GS-UDR to see whether any NF (e.g. the HSS) has subscribed to notifications on UE-reachability for SMS events.

 4. The UDM acknowledges the message received in step 1.

-5. If the HSS has subscribed to UE reachability for SMS notification or an SMSF Registration, the UDM notifies the HSS.
+5. If a1) the message in step 1 was an Namf_EE_Notify and the UDM is aware that an SMSF is registered or a2) the message in step 1 was an Nudm_UECM_Registration from SMSF and b) the HSS has subscribed to UE reachability for SMS notification, the UDM notifies the HSS.

 6-7.
-The UDM updates (clears) the relevant URRP-AMF and the SMSF Registration Notification flags and deletes the (one-time) EE-subscriptions of UE reachability for SMS or SMSF Registration Notification event in the 5GS-UDR.
+The UDM updates (clears) the relevant URRP-AMF flag. and if the HSS has been notified in step 5 also deletes the (one-time) EE-subscriptions of UE reachability for SMS in the 5GS-UDR.

+Steps 8 to 11 are skipped if the HSS has not been notified in step 5.

 8. The HSS reads Message Waiting Data from the EPS-UDR.